 - Too much pushing, pulling, or twisting

-Do not lift this arm above your shoulder for 6 weeks.
-Do not wear clothes that rub on the wound for 2 or 3 weeks.
+DO NOT lift this arm above your shoulder for several weeks.
+DO NOT wear clothes that rub on the wound for 2 or 3 weeks.
 Keep your incision completely dry for 4 to 5 days.
 Afterward, you may take a shower and then pat it dry.
 Always wash your hands before touching the wound.

 When to Call the Doctor